joshuasrichardson/AntHillSearch/README.md

 More details about the phases and states can be found by reading ["An agent-based model of collective nest choice by the ant Temnothorax albipennis"](https://www-sciencedirect-com.erl.lib.byu.edu/science/article/pii/S0003347205002332) by Stephen C. Pratt, David J. T. Sumpter, Eamonn B. Mallon, and Nigel R.
 Franks.
-The model in this program is based mostly on the model represented in the "Structure of the Model" section of this paper.
+The model in this Anthill Search program is mostly based on the model represented in the "Structure of the Model" section of this paper, b ut adjustments such as the converged phase and the Go state have been added.

 Another useful paper about this topic is found at ["Nest Site Choices in Social Insects"](https://www-sciencedirect-com.erl.lib.byu.edu/science/article/pii/B9780128096338012620?via%3Dihub)
-I did not find this one till after the model was implemented, but it had useful information about when the ants decide to switch from the Canvas phase to the Commit phase.
+I did not find this one till after implementing the model, but it had useful information about when the ants decide to switch from the Canvas phase to the Commit phase.
 It also contains a paragraph about factors that make a site good.